PrasannaPandugula/my-hashnode-repo/cmj2zkn42000002jy9mq09yfr.md

 * Where is this info stored?

-All these are taken care of by CNI, it has different plugins, such as host-local, DHCP, and we should add them to our script.
+All these are taken care of by CNI, it has different plugins, such as host-local, DHCP, we should add them to our script.

 ### Cleanup CNI plugin Flannel